Shantanu Sugwekar

 Source: CricketArchive, 6 December 2001

 Sugwekar captained Maharashtra in three Ranji Trophy campaigns from 1995/96 to 1997/98 and also served as captain of West Zone on occasions during the early 1990s.[2]
-His best first-class season in runs scored came in 1996/97 when he made 928 runs at 71.38.[7]
+His best first-class season in terms of runs scored was 1996/97 when he made 928 runs at 71.38.[7]
 Also a handy off spinner, his 18 first-class wickets include Rahul Dravid and Raman Lamba.

 Sugwekar spent one season as an overseas professional for Corstorphine Cricket Club in Edinburgh, Scotland in the late 1980s.
 He bowled medium pace and batted in the top order, scoring more than one century.